‘Tis the season for dealing with winter coats and car seats for our young ones.

 - Put them in their infant carrier.

-- Put on the harness straps nice and snug (remember if you can pinch the material together between your thumb and finger it’s too loose, as seen in the picture).
+- Secure on the harness straps nice and snug (remember if you can pinch the material together between your thumb and finger it’s too loose, as seen in the picture).

-- Put on a hat and some blankets over the top of the harness straps and carry baby out to the car.
+- Top them of with a hat and some blankets over the top of the harness straps and carry baby out to the car.

 - As the car warms up you can remove blankets and replace them over baby when you arrive at your destination to get out of the car.
 This also helps ensure baby doesn’t get overheated.

 For toddlers and preschoolers: